erdidursun/SeleniumDriverinNodejs/README.md

 Firstly this project requires chromedriver.

-You should download it here==> https://code.google.com/p/selenium/wiki/ChromeDriver
+You should download it here ==> https://code.google.com/p/selenium/wiki/ChromeDriver

-And then you must copy it to /usr/local/bin/ directory
+And then you must copy it this directory ==> /usr/local/bin/